mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ## Service Configuration

-As with any MaxScale configuration a good starting point is with the service definition with the MaxScale.cnf file.
+As with any MaxScale configuration a good starting point is with the service definition with the maxscale.cnf file.
 The service requires a name which is the section name in the ini file, a type parameter with a value of service and the name of the router plugin that should be loaded.
 In the case of replication proxies this router name is binlogrouter.

     [Replication]